Xlesiai/Xlesiai/README.md

 # Hello👋, my name is Michael Cardoso/[Xlesiai][youtube]

-## Hello guys, my name is Michael Cardoso or Nuxglwk Xlesiai (it's just one letter to the left on the keyboard), Igraduated from at Prairie View A&M University with a 4.0 and I aspire to be a Game Developer.
+## Hello guys, my name is Michael Cardoso, I graduated from at Prairie View A&M University with a 4.0 and I aspire to be a Game Developer.
 I love every aspect of Game Design and Game Developing.
 My favorite game genres are Fantasy, Single player, and Open-World games, but I love playing all types of games.

 - 🧠 Interested in learning more about Unity and Unreal Engines